 In the 1950's Rosalind returned to the Broadway stage and found success in an unexpected new genre, the musical comedy, when she reprised her earlier movie role from 'My Sister Eileen' in the renamed 'Wonderful Town' in 1953, for which she received a Tony Award.
 The theater continued to be the mainstay of her career at this time with occasional TV appearances and movies, notably her portrayal of a teacher in 'Picnic' in 1955.

 Auntie MameRosalind's most famous role of all, in both theater and movies, came in the title role of the long-running stage hit 'Auntie Mame' and the subsequent 1958 movie version, in which she played an unconventional aunt whose orphan nephew comes to stay.
 The movie earned her a Golden Globe award and her fourth Academy Award nomination for Best Actress.

 Rosalind continued to make movies during the 1960's, giving notable performances in 'A Majority of One' in 1961, 'Five Finger Exercise' in 1962, 'Gypsy' in 1962, and 'The Trouble with Angels' in 1966.

-She married once, in October, 1941, to Danish-American producer Frederick Brisson, whom she met through Cary Grant when they were filming 'His Girl Friday' and they had one son.
-Their marriage lasted 35 years ending with her death in 1976.
+PersonalRosalind married once, in October, 1941, to Danish-American producer Frederick Brisson.
+She was introduced to him by Cary Grant when they were filming 'His Girl Friday' and Grant was Best Man at the wedding.
+They had one son together and their marriage lasted 35 years, ending with her death in 1976.

 Rosalind Russell died in 1976 from breast cancer.
 She was 69.
 She is buried at Holy Cross Cemetery, Culver City, California.